zaber04/ip-address-manager/README.md

 ## CORS & Trusted Host & Trusted Proxies

 Lumen doesn't come with these features and hence I have implemented a basic version of these for our application.
-Lumen not supporting angular's OPTIONS request required me to come up with custom solution.
+Lumen not supporting angular's `OPTIONS` request required me to come up with custom solution.

 ## Rate Limit

 For rate limit, we implemented `token bucket algorithm`.
 We will allow a certain number of requests (env file will give us value) to be added to bucket at a fixed rate.
 When a request comes, we remove a token from the bucket.
 If the bucket is empty, the request is denied.
 This approach allows some burstiness while still limiting the rate.
 We are using this approach assuming, this gateway isn't distrubuted, rather centralized.

-We are using ip-based-limiter instead of key-based-limiter since we don't have authenticated user initially.
-We can still enforce key-based-limit in applicable microservice seperately.
+We are using **ip-based-limiter** instead of **key-based-limiter** since we don't have authenticated user initially.
+We can still enforce key-based-limit in applicable microservice seperately - specially the ones are behind `auth` middleware.

-For this project context, we are implimenting rate limit for this microservice only.
-If we needed to implement in multiple microservices - deploying it as a package and importing in each services (as needed) would be more pragmatic.
+For this project context, we are implimenting rate limit for `gateway` microservice only.
+If we needed to implement in multiple microservices - we can move it to our shared library.

 ### Why not queue the request and process later?

-We chose rate-limiter over request-throttler to prevent abuse.
+We chose **rate-limiter** over **request-throttler** to prevent abuse.
 However, it can still be implemented later if needed.

 ### Why didn't we use third party rate limiter?